 Be careful, you will loose your heart to the warm and friendly children of Malawi.
-Whether you are challenged with a game of soccer, or bargaining the purchase of a galimoto, these young people will make an impact on you that will last a lifetime.
+Whether you are challenged with a game of soccer or bargaining the purchase of a galimoto, these young people will make an impact on you that will last a lifetime.
 Read what childhood is like in one of the poorest nations in the world.

-While portions of the nation are moving into a more western world in religion and culture, there is still the link to ancient cultures, religions, and traibal backgrounds.
+While portions of the nation are moving into a more western world in religion and culture, there is still the link to ancient cultures, religions, and tribal backgrounds.
 You don't want to miss the differences in the various tribal and cultural backgrounds that denote each portion of the country in its individual uniqueness to all others.

-Unlike many nations where cities or landscape define their character, the village holds the #1 spot when it comes to reflecting the heartbeatof the culture.
+Unlike many nations where cities or landscape define their character, the village holds the #1 spot when it comes to reflecting the heartbeat of the culture.
 One can easily see life in the village as it has been for 500 years.
 Governed by Tribal Authority the village is the link that holds each family close to every other family living nearby.

-About Malawi Project
+The Malawi Project

 When weather conditions rob the land of its needed nourishment, or too much rain erases a village harvest before its time the Project moves from agricultural development to famine and food relief.
-This has happened two times the past 22 years and each time the Project changes changes from long-term production sustainability to more immediate food survival.
+This has happened two times the past 22 years and each time the Project changes from long-term production sustainability to more immediate food survival.

 This 4-page flyer describes a 12 month program for schools, churches, scouting, or college groups to collect much needed everyday items for donation.